SpaceRanchDAO/Documentation/Governance/Structure & Membership/README.md

 ## Councils

-We formalized the SpaceRanch DAO with an initial governing council, with members representing a range of expertise across various industries, web3, metaverse, real estate, ai, and space.
+We formalized the SpaceRanch DAO with an initial governing council, with members representing a range of expertise across various industries: web3, metaverse, real estate, ai, and space.
 This council is responsible for designating specialized councils for the effective management of the organization.

 The councils function with a holocratic methodology, allowing for fluid and effective management of tasks and processes.